 It has been noted, however, that when very large databases are going to get mined, the mining algorithms get very slow, requiring too much time to process the information.
+Another scenario is when acquiring some attributes is expensive.
 One way to approach this problem is to reduce the amount of data before applying the mining process.
-In particular, the preprocessing method of feature selection, applied to the data before mining, has been shown to be promising because it can eliminate the irrelevant or redundant attributes that cause the mining tools to become inefficient and ineffective.
+In particular, the pre-processing method of feature selection, applied to the data before mining, has been shown to be promising because it can eliminate the irrelevant or redundant attributes that cause the mining tools to become inefficient and ineffective.
 At the same time, it can preserve-increase the classification quality of the mining algorithm (accuracy) [1].